Carton/MikaLendingBot/docs/installation.rst

 To run the bot continuously (Recommended for free accounts):

     #.
 Navigate to the "Consoles" tab.
     #.
-Add a new "Custom console," name it "Poloniexlendingbot" and set the path to ``python /home/<username>/poloniexlendingbot/lendingbot.py``
+Add a new "Custom console," name it "Poloniexlendingbot" and set the path to ``python3 /home/<username>/poloniexlendingbot/lendingbot.py``
     #.
 Click this link whenever you want to start the bot, it will run continuously until the website goes down for maintenance or the bot experiences an unexpected error.

 To have the bot restart itself every 24 hours, you need to have a `premium pythonanywhere account <https://www.pythonanywhere.com/pricing/>`_.
 This will make the bot more or less invincible to crashes and resets, but is not necessary.

     #.
 Navigate to the "Schedule" tab.
     #.
-Create a new task to run daily (time does not matter) set the path to: ``python /home/<username>/poloniexlendingbot/lendingbot.py``
+Create a new task to run daily (time does not matter) set the path to: ``python3 /home/<username>/poloniexlendingbot/lendingbot.py``
     #.
 The bot will start once the time comes (UTC) and run indefinitely.

 .. note:: If you are a free user, it will allow you to make the scheduled restart, but then it will only run for one hour and stop for 23.